 At the end of the academic year parents are encouraged to test their child for academic achievement.
 A nationwide testing service is recommended.
 Students who are educated at home may be expected to take a DODDS administered test to ensure they are maintaining expected educational levels of learning prior to re-enrollment in a DODDS.
 There are two schools in the Camp Zama area: John O. Arnn Elementary School grades pre-K – 5, Zama American Middle High School grades 6-12.
 For complete and up-to-date information on schools in this area, check out their web sites.

 Zama American Middle High School

 The Army Education Center located at Camp Zama has qualified personnel to provide educational as well as vocational-technical guidance.
-Military personnel, civilians and family members on a space available basis, have many opportunities to continue their education while in Japan.
-Several civilian institutions offer resident credit at the Army Education Center, classes are held during off duty hours.
-University of Maryland University College participates in these programs.
+Military personnel, civilians and family members have many opportunities to continue their education while in Japan.
+The University of Maryland Global Campus offers resident credit at the Army Education Center in a face-to-face setting as well as online.

 There are Japanese schools which Americans may attend on a tuition basis.
 Most require the student to speak Japanese.
 Some children enter these schools at preschool and kindergarten level and have a home tutor to help with their Japanese language skills.